 10 Tips For Great Communication With Your Kids

 Communication breakdowns in the family can cause significant relational barriers.
 Good communication is essential for maintaining healthy relationships, nurturing our children into adulthood, and avoiding unnecessary conflict.
-Avoid the Cold War by following these 10 Communication Tips.
+Avoid a Cold War by following these 10 communication musts.

 Life for the American family is fast-paced.
 Hours that used to be spent at the dinner table talking have been replaced by running to activities.
 Valuable hours of molding and shaping our kids have been taken away.
 Protect family meal times.
 Make a point of eating together at least two or three times per week.
 No TV or phones.

 Don’t waste the time your family has in the car running around town.
 Rather than reverting to music, video games, or the DVD player…start asking questions.
 Get them talking.
 Use open-ended questions.
 Check out this app.
 It is filled with questions.

 Developing our children effectively requires getting to the heart.
 “Out of the overflow of the heart the mouth speaks.”
 Pay close attention to their words, body language, and tone.
 Use every sense to go below the surface and connect with their cries of the heart.

 Spend one-on-one time with each child.
 When you do, the dynamic changes dramatically.
 Getting them out of the group environment with focused attention will open them up.
 Your quiet, less dominant child, in particular, probably has a lot to say when given the chance.